moraes/tipfy/docs/source/tutorials/sessions.rst

 sessions become available to the application and are persisted automatically.
 In this tutorial, we will see how to use sessions in `Tipfy`_.

-Also check :ref:`tipfy.ext.session` for a complete reference.
+Also check :ref:`tipfy.ext.session-module` for a complete reference.

 Configuration